 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The European Court of Human Rights (ECtHR) held that conviction for hooliganism and fine for spray-painting a monument connected to communist regime in the context of political protests had been contrary to the European Convention of Human Rights (ECHR), Art.
+The European Court of Human Rights (ECtHR) held that conviction for hooliganism and fine for spray-painting a monument connected to the former communist regime in the context of political protests had been contrary to the European Convention of Human Rights (ECHR), Art.
 10. The application was brought to the ECtHR by two applicants, a popular blogger and a political activist, following their conviction by the national courts of Bulgaria for hooliganism and a fine for spray-painting a monument to “partisans” on the anniversary of the 1917 Bolshevik Revolution, in the context of nation-wide protests against a government mainly supported by the Bulgarian Socialist Party, the dominant political force during the communist regime.
 The national courts found that the applicants’ intention was to scandalize society and demonstrate contempt toward it rather than to express views on a matter of public importance.
 The ECtHR held that there is no evidence that the applicants’ act caused serious or irreversible damage to the monument, or that the removing of the spray-paint required significant resources.
 The ECtHR found the a criminal conviction of the applicants of hooliganism and the resultant fines was “ not necessary in a democratic society” within the meaning of ECHR, Art.10.

 On 14 June 2013, demonstrations erupted throughout the country against the government, led by Mr. Plamen Oresharski and supported in Parliament by Coalition for Bulgaria whose main member was the Bulgarian Socialist Party.
 At first, the demonstrators’ main grievance was the appointment of M. Delyan Peevski, a wealthy businessman, media-owner and member of Parliament as chairman of the State Agency for National Security.
 The Prime Minister and later the Parliament formally approved his nomination.
 One of the main slogans of those protests became the question “Who?”, interpreted to mean “Who proposed Mr. Peevski for that post?”.